strapi/documentation/docusaurus/docs/dev-docs/backend-customization/tutorial.md

 By default, service files in Strapi includes basic boilerplate code that use the `createCoreService` factory function.

-We will update the service file for the Review content-type by replacing its code.
-The new code:
+Let's update the existing service file for the Review content-type by replacing its code to create a review.

+Our goal is to:

-- declares a `create` method,
+- declare a `create` method,
-- grabs [context](/dev-docs/backend-customization/requests-responses) from the request,
+- grab [context](/dev-docs/backend-customization/requests-responses) from the request,
-- uses the `findMany()` method from the [EntityService API](/dev-docs/api/entity-service) to find a restaurant,
+- use the `findMany()` method from the [EntityService API](/dev-docs/api/entity-service) to find a restaurant,
-- uses the `create()` method from the EntityService API to append data to the restaurant, [populating](/dev-docs/api/entity-service/populate) the restaurant owner,
+- use the `create()` method from the EntityService API to append data to the restaurant, [populating](/dev-docs/api/entity-service/populate) the restaurant owner,
-- and returns the new review data.
+- and return the new review data.

 </SideBySideColumn>

 <SideBySideColumn>

-:::strapi Related concept: Controllers
+:::strapi Related concept: Services
-The code presented in this section uses one of the possible ways to customize a default controller.
+The code presented in this section uses one of the possible ways to create a service.

-Additional information can be found in the [Controllers](/dev-docs/backend-customization/controllers) documentation.
+Additional information can be found in the [Services](/dev-docs/backend-customization/services) documentation.
 :::

 </SideBySideColumn>

 </SideBySideContainer>

-Use the following code example:
+To create such a service, in the `/api` folder of the FoodAdvisor project, replace the content of the `src/api/review/services/review.js` file with the following code:

 ```jsx title="/api/src/api/review/services/review.js"
 const { createCoreService } = require('@strapi/strapi').factories;